keboola/component-linkedin-pages/README.md

 ## Configuration

 ### Global configuraiton
  - Organizaton IDs (organizations) - [OPT] Comma separated list of organization ids you wish to fetch data from e.g. 123, 234.
-If left empty data from all organizations will be fetched.
+If left empty, data from all organizations will be fetched.

 ### Row configuration
  - Endpoints (endpoints) - [REQ] Select the data you wish to download.
 Lifetime statistics provide current totals.
 Time Bound statistics retrieve data about the specified time range with daily granularity.
 This must be either of these: